top of page

-Omani cuisine Is complex, diverse and wonderful.
-Historically, Oman played a critical role in the spice trade, from Zanzibar to India, everything from gold, tusks, silk, and especially spices moved through this route.
+Omani cuisine is complex, diverse, and wonderful.
+Historically, Oman played a critical role in the spice trade from Zanzibar to India; everything from gold, tusks, silk, and spices moved through this route.
 It was a powerful empire that made its wealth as seafarers.
-Today the kingdom is smaller, but its diversity is maintained by the immigrant labor from Asia.
-I like, and seek out, new ingredients, flavors, cuisines, cooking techniques and everything culinary, yes even cookbooks.
-I read about Omani lemons a few years ago and got curious, so on my next trip to the Mediterranean store picked up some, having no idea what to do with them.
-They sat around for a while until I came across a recipe, that led me to buy this absolutely amazing cookbook.
-These amazing dried limes (although often called lemons, limu or black limes) have a wonderful distinct tart flavor that is subtle and inviring.
-The flavor permeates the food and is a combination of aroma and flavor.
+Today, the kingdom is smaller, but its diversity is maintained by Asian immigrant labour.
+I like and seek out new ingredients, flavours, cuisines, cooking techniques, and everything culinary—yes, even cookbooks.
+A few years ago, I read about Omani lemons and became curious, so on my next trip to the Mediterranean store, I picked up some, having no idea what to do with them.
+They sat around until I found a recipe that led me to buy this fantastic cookbook.
+These amazing dried limes (often called lemons, limu, or black limes) have a wonderful, distinct, tart flavour that is subtle and inviting.
+The flavour permeates the food and is a combination of aroma and flavour.
 More on this ingredient here.
 They are available at any Mediterranean grocery store or on Amazon.
-This dal is absolutely amazing.
-Rich in flavor from Indian and Middle Eastern spices, with the permeating tartness from the Omani lemons.
-I was curious how the potatoes played a part, but they add a dense texture and creaminess to the dish.
-This dal should be your go to dal for entertainment!
-Do not let the long list of ingredients dishearten you from making this dal, it is quite simple.
+This dal is fantastic.
+It is rich in flavour from Indian and Middle Eastern spices, with the permeating tartness from the Omani lemons.
+I was curious how the potatoes contributed to the dish, but they added a dense texture and creaminess.
+This dal should be your go-to dal for entertainment!
+Do not let the long list of ingredients dishearten you from making it; it is quite simple.
 I love this dal with rice, but it is just as good with naan or other breads.
 Makes a large serving for 8-10 people

 Ingredients: